 BMW AG, recommended lubricant changeover: oil to hypoid.

 (By Model and Serial number/engine/frame No.:)

-DO NOT use any additive with synthetic oil, such as the Dow Corning moly type additive.
-In some cases, an additive is warranted to "try" to improve poor shifting.
+DO NOT use any additive with synthetic oil in the transmission, such as the Dow Corning moly type additive.
+In some instances, an additive is warranted to "try" to improve poor shifting.
 Be very cautious.
-Use MUCH LESS than the containers call for.
-About 2% (or not over 3%) of Dow Corning M Gear oil additive (do NOT use it with synthetic oils), or Guard Dog GD401 for petroleum oils; and same amount of Guard Dog GD421 for synthetic oils (I think Guard Dog is out of business now).
-For the Dow product, SHAKE THE CONTAINER REALLY WELL and use ONLY the concentration I recommend ...and absolutely not the 5-10% Dow suggests on the container.
+Keep in mind that poor shifting can come from several things, including improperly adjusted clutches and lack of fresh-enough lubrication on the transmission input splines.
+For a transmission oil additive, use considerably less than the containers call for.
+About 2% (not over 3%) of Dow Corning M Gear oil additive (do not use it with synthetic oils), or Guard Dog GD401 for petroleum oils; and same amount of Guard Dog GD421 for synthetic oils (Guard Dog is out of business).
+For the Dow product, very thoroughly shake the container so the contents are well-mixed, and use ONLY the concentration I recommend ...and absolutely not the 5-10% Dow suggests on the container.
 If you decide to use this additive, 18 to 20 cc is about correct for your transmission (~800 cc total oil).
 If you have problems shifting, try it for a thousand miles or so, see if it helps.
 If not, you have other problems.
-It may increase the lifetime for the bearings, etc. ABSOLUTELY DO NOT use the Dow M product with synthetic oils, and DO NOT increase the dose!
+Do check the clutch adjustments.
+It is possible that this additive may increase the lifetime for the bearings, etc. IFFY.
+DO NOT use the Dow M product with synthetic oils, and DO NOT increase the dose!
 For the rear drive, you can use about 2%.

 MINimum 4.9 Cst at 100° C

 Maximum 600 Cst at -40° C